top of page

 2. Can hemorrhoids cause blood clots in stool?

 • Yes, hemorrhoids can cause blood clots in your stool.
-Hemorrhoids are swollen veins in the rectum or anus that can bleed, especially during bowel movements.
+Hemorrhoids are swollen veins in the rectum or anus that often bleed, especially when you strain during bowel movements.
+Sometimes, a blood clot can form inside a hemorrhoid, making it painful and swollen.
 This can cause blood clots to appear in or on your stool.
+If you notice blood clots and pain around your anus, it’s a good idea to see a doctor for proper treatment and care.

 3. Are blood clots in stool serious?

-4. How can I tell if blood in my stool is serious?
+4. How can I tell if the blood in my stool is serious?

-• If you are finding blood in your stool, it may be serious if it’s dark or thick and sticky, if it keeps happening, or if you have other symptoms, like really bad stomach pain, feeling tired all the time, or losing weight without trying.
-These things could mean that there’s something wrong that needs a doctor’s help.
+• If you find blood in your stool, it could be serious if the blood is dark, thick, and sticky, or if the bleeding keeps happening.
+You should also be concerned if you have other symptoms like bad stomach pain, feeling very tired, or losing weight without trying.
+These signs could mean there is a bigger problem that needs a doctor’s attention.
+It’s best to see a healthcare provider if your blood in stool lasts more than a few days or comes with other worrying symptoms.

 5. Is blood in stool always a sign of cancer?